Complete resource pooling of a load balancing policy for a network of battery swapping stations: Simulation experiments

 As a battery swapping infrastructure currently does not exist yet in real-life, there is no (significant) data that can be exploited to obtain useful parameter choices.
-Instead, we discuss an adequate provisioning strategy under the assumption that recharging takes one hour on average ($\mu=1$), and that every EV user returns for recharging services after every $40$ hours on average ($\lambda=0.025$).
+Instead, we discuss an adequate provisioning strategy under the following assumptions.
+We assume that the battery swapping facility installed (relatively) fast charging points where recharging takes one hour on average ($\mu=1$), and that every EV user returns for recharging services after every $40$ hours on average ($\lambda=0.025$).
 In addition, we stress that our results are based on an asymptotic regime, and therefore require the system to be sufficiently large for the approximation to become meaningful.
-We allow for (at least) $r=50 000$ EV users in this infrastructure in order for the number of resources to be sufficiently large for the asymptotic results to become meaningful.
+We allow for (at least) $r=50 000$ EV users in this infrastructure.
 The effective loads at the stations in this case are

-and we note that due to the QED provisioning policy in~\eqref{eq:QEDscalingNetworkModel}, the numbers of charging points and spare batteries are close to these values.
+and we note that due to the QED provisioning rule in~\eqref{eq:QEDscalingNetworkModel}, the numbers of charging points and spare batteries are close to these values.
 Obviously, the number of resources are integer values, and in our simulation experiments we choose

-\subsection{State space collapse for exponential charging times}
+\subsubsection{State space collapse for exponential charging times}

 A first-order approximation for the queue length process is implied by the fluid result in Theorem~\ref{thm:FluitLimitResult}.
-We validate this approximation for the above-described setting, with initial queue length $Q_i^r(0)=150$ for all stations $i=1,...,5$.
+We validate this approximation for the above-described setting, with initial queue length $Q_i^r(0)=150$ for all stations $i=1,\ldots,5$.
 That is, only station~1 is initially overloaded, while all other station are underloaded.
 The equations in Theorem~\ref{thm:FluitLimitResult} together with the Lipschitz continuity describe a unique fluid limit with the given initial queue length.
 This yields the approximations